Home

 It's empowering and freeing to 'own up' to all the good you've created AND all the issues.
 No covering up and no defensiveness leads to faster forward movement.
 Helping you and others move from a focus on the problem, to generating solutions.

-If you're good at this your team will more than likely trust your intentions and model your behavior.
+If you're good at this the people you work with will more than likely trust your intentions and model your behavior.
 They'll tend to own up more quickly when things go awry, and will also feel free to celebrate when things go well.

-As a culture, we hate it when people don't own up to the things they've done wrong.
+As a culture, we cannot stand it when people don't 'own up' to the things they've done wrong.
+We HATE this so much, we often retaliate.

 I wonder if the leaders of United are now trying to change a culture that was lacking this key leadership characteristic.

-So, how do you know if you're not strong in this most important of all leadership characteristics?
+But, how do you really know if you're not strong in this most important of all leadership characteristics?

-To better measure your strengths and development opportunities in this area, use this complimentary online quiz.
+To better measure your strengths and development opportunities in this area, use this complimentary online quiz I created:

 Get My Free Quotient Quiz Results Now